zhaozj89/Educational-Question-Generation/README.md

 ## Dataset

 FairytaleQA can be found at [here](https://github.com/uci-soe/FairytaleQAData).
+We used the implementation in `https://github.com/kelvinguu/qanli` to get the QA statements.
+Thanks to the collaboration, I have the priviliage to use a pre-version of FairytaleQA.
+But it may not be appropriate for me to share the modified data publicly.
+If you need a copy of my QA statement data, please write me an email with your name, purpose of use, affliation to zzhaoao@nuist.edu.cn.
+Thanks very much for your understanding.

 Assuming we have the dataset at `./data/split` and the transformed QA statements at `./data/infrence`, we can prepare the needed format as follows:

 ```
 python step1_toxlsx.py